 However progress on a 4th stimulus check has stalled in Congress due to lack of agreement among Democrats and Republicans and what they can sell to their constituents ahead of the upcoming mid-term elections.

-A 2022 Gas Stimulus?With rising gas prices, many states are providing gas tax holidays which save drivers a few cents at the pump.
-Some states and even Congress are also considering a 2022 gas relief stimulus check which will pay families up to $400 p/month through 2022.
+Gas Stimulus?With rising gas prices, many states are providing gas tax holidays which save drivers a few cents at the pump.
+Some states and even Congress are also considering a gas relief stimulus check which will pay families up to $400 p/month through 2022.

 With the economy rebounding strongly, higher inflation and unemployment claims falling, it was hard for most Democrats in Congress to justify spending billions of dollars on even more stimulus payments.

-Some states like California however, are making state specific stimulus payments to lower income workers which may be replicated in other (Democrat leaning) states.
+Some states like California however, are making state specific stimulus payments to provide inflation relief for lower income workers which may be replicated in other (Democrat leaning) states.

 The IRS has also completed making millions of plus-up or catch-up stimulus payments to those who have filed a recent tax returns.